ZippyMagician/Night/README.md

 # Night
-**(WIP)** Interpreted concatenative stack-based language.
+Stack-based concatenative language.

 ## About
-TODO.
-Currently working on getting the major stuff implemented before I rewrite the readme and work on documentation.
+**TODO:** Proper about section.
+Currently the README is mainly used for information storage for my future usage.

-Note for future: Currently there is no way for builtins and operators to efficiently call block arguments.
-The current solution is to offload their definitions to the actual `Night` struct and leave the definitions in `defs.rs` as internal errors (since they should never be called).
-It's not like it's any slower to do it this way, I just don't really like it right now, as it seems clunky in some situations.
-Might be a better way.
+Note for future: Currently there is no way for builtins and operators to efficiently call block arguments (`call`, `loop`, `if`).
+The current solution is to make them exceptions called directly from `Night`, instead of defining them in `builtin/defs.rs` like the other operators and builtin symbols.
+It's not something vitally important to change, just something that is slightly clunky in my opinion.
+This most likely won't be changed however, as it would require a major overhaul to some parts of the code.

 - [x] Lexer
 - [x] Basic interpreter